legislation/data-documentation/formats/atom.md

 ## Changes to legislation feeds

 The changes to legislation feeds list [effects](model/effects.md).
-Each entry contains a single effect, represented by a `<ukm:Effect>` element (in the `http://www.legislation.gov.uk/namespaces/metadata` namespace). <!--TODO link to CLML schema guide-->
+Each entry contains a single effect, represented by a `<ukm:Effect>` element (in the `http://www.legislation.gov.uk/namespaces/metadata` namespace).
+You can find out more about the XML representation of effects in the [Effects section of the CLML user guide](https://legislation.github.io/clml-schema/userguide.html#effects).

 For example, below is an effect from [paragraph 2(3) of Schedule 7 of the Occupational Pension Schemes (Collective Money Purchase Schemes) Regulations 2022](http://www.legislation.gov.uk/id/uksi/2022/255/schedule/7/paragraph/2/3), inserting a new regulation 32EA into the [Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010](http://www.legislation.gov.uk/id/uksi/2010/772):